Louis Osman

 Louis Osman (30 January 1914 – 11 April 1996) was an English artist, architect, goldsmith, silversmith and medallist.
 He is notable for the gold coronet he designed and made for the investiture in 1969 of Charles, Prince of Wales.
-His work as a goldsmith puts him amongst the top artists in his field with his valuable and important works held in church, civic and private collections worldwide.
+His work as a goldsmith puts him among the top artists in his field, with his valuable and important works held in church, civic and private collections worldwide.

 Early life

 He was the son of Charles Osman of Exeter, Devon.
 He was educated at Hele's School in Exeter.
 In the 1930s he attended the Bartlett School of Architecture, part of University College London, 1931, and also the Slade School of Art.
 He was a Donaldson Medallist of RIBA in 1935.
 The winner of this medal is selected by the Bartlett School of Architecture to the student who graduates top of the class at Part I.

 War service

 During the Second World War he was a Major in the Intelligence Corps serving with the Combined Operations Headquarters and Special Air Service as a specialist in Air Photography.
 He also served on the Beach Reconnaissance Committee prior to Normandy landings on 6 June 1944.